moritz4/solar-system/README.md

 # solar-system

-This is a solar system simulation I made in Javascript.
+This is a solar system simulation I made in Javascript using the three.js library.